NathanGRomano/message-exchange/README.md

 ```

-When we handle a "quit" event we broadcast the messaage to the "human resources" channel.
+When we handle a **quit** event we broadcast the messaage to the **human resources** channel.
 So let add a listener on that channel so we can relay the information to say a socket.

 ```javascript